Guestuser: Login or enrol?

 Rating graphic.

 Rather than a hill-name, Uillinn Thiar is the name of a townland meaning 'elbow - west'.
-Cnoc na hUilleann is the 262nd highest summit in Ireland.
+Cnoc na hUilleann is the 273rd highest place in Ireland.

 Picture: Looking to Lough Mam Ochoige from slopes of Knocknahillion